 LocationShuwaikh Industria, Kuwait

-From the architect.
+Text description provided by the architects.
 Kuwait’s urban fabric mostly consists of detached single-family homes highlighting a clear example of city-sprawl.
 To adapt to the desert climate, the distances between the built volumes are minimal, resulting in shaded spaces between houses.
 These spaces that work well as temperature regulators; however, result in facades with little privacy and limited views.
 This creates an added challenge to create projects with personality that are not based purely on an exercise in façade design.

 Given these circumstances, our focus was to design a home that expresses the clients’ needs, clearly marking the buffers and transitions that any guest could understand.
 There are guided routes, hidden areas, exposed areas that are all expressed through the architecture, rather than signage.
 We want the house from the street to be seen as a resounding permeable volume, that is not transparent, however friendly yet private.